 Add to this the many challenges of low income families: lack of easy access to grocery stores and healthy foods close to home, lack of travel resources and lack of time – especially if parents are working two to three low-wage jobs to survive.
 Another barrier is limited knowledge of the link between nutrition and health, and the challenge of preparing healthy meals with limited time and resources.

-So far the Bite-to-Balance classes have “graduated” more than 75 families.
+So far the Food Is Medicine classes have “graduated” more than 75 families.
 Results were positive with potential long-lasting benefits: more than 70% of the kids maintained or decreased their Body Mass Index (weight relative to height), and had significant improvements in cholesterol and blood sugar levels—two key indicators of pre-diabetes.
 Youth and their parents also demonstrated greater appreciation of the importance of eating healthy.
 They now know of how to prepare healthy snacks and meals, and have better eating habits for long-term health.

 Get Involved, Make a Difference Locally